cs-open-project/projectsfound/README.md

 Description: The goal of Apache Marmotta is to provide an open implementation of a Linked Data Platform that can be used, extended and deployed easily by organizations who want to publish Linked Data or build custom applications on Linked Data

 介绍: The goal of Apache Marmotta is to provide an open implementation of a Linked Data Platform that can be used, extended and deployed easily by organizations who want to publish Linked Data or build custom applications on Linked Data

+### Mesos[Attic][集群资源管理框架]

+Description: Apache Mesos is a cluster manager that provides efficient resource isolation  and sharing across distributed applications, or frameworks.
+It can run Hadoop,  MPI, Hypertable, Spark, and other frameworks on a dynamically shared pool of  nodes.

+介绍: Apache Mesos is a cluster manager that provides efficient resource isolation  and sharing across distributed applications, or frameworks.
+It can run Hadoop,  MPI, Hypertable, Spark, and other frameworks on a dynamically shared pool of  nodes.

 ### MetaModel[Attic]